Thermostats are essential for the reliable and safe operation of machines and systems.

 <br/>

-What is a safety temperature limiter (STL)?
+What is a safety temperature limiter (STB)?

 Features: